Lancerhawk/Dynamic_Page_Generator/README.md

 **Step 6: Backend Creates Session**
 - Backend creates a unique session ID (timestamp-based)
-- Stores in memory:
+- Stores in Redis (production) or memory (development):
-  - `sessionStore`: Complete site data for this session
+  - Session data: Complete site data for this session
-  - `intentStore`: Array of intent cards for this session
+  - Intents: Array of intent cards for this session
-  - `themeStore`: Theme colors for this session
+  - Theme colors: Theme colors for this session
 - Returns to frontend: sessionId, siteName, heroData, intents, themeColors

 **Step 7: Frontend Displays Homepage**